 NoSQL is an umbrella term for database management systems that store information in a variety of formats and structures that cater to specific data access and processing requirements that traditional relational databases have trouble addressing.

 Relational structures were necessary to minimize duplication during an era when storage solutions were expensive.
-And for decades, database and application functionality flourished until application functionality and large-scale data volumes demanded alternative methods of data access.
+For decades, database and application functionality flourished until application functionality and large-scale data volumes demanded alternative methods of data access.
 Google-style search, for example, requires special indexing and scanning capabilities that relational databases had trouble supporting.
+More recent advances in Al-powered applications also require more flexible database support that adapts to new requirements.

 Requirements like this are what spawned the creation of NoSQL databases.
-NoSQL has also been called "Not only SQL," and encompasses a variety of models including key/value, document, column, time series, and graph.
-As NoSQL capabilities evolved, they began to not only incorporate traditional relational database capabilities, they have also begun to converge their data access models, creating today's modern, multi-model NoSQL databases.
+NoSQL has also been called "Not only SQL," and encompasses a variety of models including key/value, document, column, time series, graph, text search, and AI vector search.
+As NoSQL capabilities evolved, they began to not only incorporate traditional relational database capabilities, they have also begun to converge their data access models, creating today's modern, multipurpose NoSQL databases.

-What is a modern multi-model NoSQL database?
+What is a modern multipurpose NoSQL database?

-Modern NoSQL databases incorporate multiple data access methods, making them useful across a wide variety of use cases.
+Modern NoSQL databases incorporate multiple data access methods, making them useful across a growing number of diverse use cases.
 As they have evolved, JSON (JavaScript Object Notation) has become a common data format from which these databases are designed.
-Today's NoSQL databases can deliver data for applications in ways that make development easier and more robust.
+Today's NoSQL databases can adapt to future application needs in ways that make development easier and more robust.